 Back in the spring of 2013 when Amazon Web Services (AWS) unveiled its certification program, could anyone foresee how popular AWS certifications would become in such a short period of time?
-Fast forward five years, and you’ll notice a significant global demand represented by testing centers around the world.
+Fast forward six years, and you’ll notice a significant global demand represented by testing centers around the world.
 AWS exams are now offered in multiple languages, and an increasing number of IT professionals are interested in knowing what goes into obtaining an AWS Certification (or possibly multiple certifications).

 The AWS role-based certification tracks offer candidates both associate and professional-level paths designed for developers, systems operations administrators and solutions architects.

 Here are the highlights of each certification including what you need to know to earn them.

 AWS Certified Solutions Architect